Chaudhary Rakesh Singh Chaturvedi: Legislative performance

 As a recognition of his competence and exemplary knowledge of parliamentary rules and regulations – he was conferred with the 'Pt.
 Kunji Lal Dubey Excellent MLA award' on 8 August 2003.
 Chaturvedi was also nominated to the chairperson's panel several times.
 He has served as the chairman of several committees in different terms, including the estimates committee, the privilege committee, the public undertakings committee and other select committees.

 Chaturvedi maintained Congress's stronghold on the Bhind seat and registered his fourth victory to the 13th Madhya Pradesh Legislative Assembly following the 2008 elections.
 He was appointed as spokesperson of Madhya Pradesh Congress Committee and Indian National Congress MLAs in the Madhya Pradesh Legislative Assembly between 2008 and 2013.
 Acknowledging his parliamentary potential, Jamuna Devi, the then leader of the opposition, appointed him as the deputy leader of the opposition.
 After her demise, he served as the leader of the opposition in the Madhya Pradesh Legislative Assembly.

 Floor-crossing and homecoming

-Chaturvedi switched from Indian National Congress to Bharatiya Janta Party in July 2013.
-His younger brother, Chaudhary Mukesh Singh Chaturvedi won the 2013 elections from Mehgaon constituency to the 14th Madhya Pradesh Legislative Assembly as a Bharatiya Janta Party candidate.
+Chaturvedi switched from Indian National Congress to Bharatiya Janata Party in July 2013.
+His younger brother, Chaudhary Mukesh Singh Chaturvedi won the 2013 elections from Mehgaon constituency to the 14th Madhya Pradesh Legislative Assembly as a Bharatiya Janata Party candidate.

 On 20 April 2019, Chaturvedi returned to Indian National Congress in presence of the then party general secretary Jyotiraditya Scindia at his election nomination rally in Shivpuri.

-Chaudhary was made the Star Campaigner for 2021 Damoh Legislative Assembly By-Election by the Indian National Congress.
+Chaturvedi was made the Star Campaigner for 2021 Damoh Legislative Assembly By-Election by the Indian National Congress.

-On 26 July 2021, Chaudhary was made the Madhya Pradesh Congress Committee in-charge of Morena.
+On 26 July 2021, Chaturvedi was made the Madhya Pradesh Congress Committee in-charge of Morena.

-Bridging differences, former Leader of Opposition Ajay Arjun Singh and Chaudhary officially met after 9 years on April 30, 2022 upholding the commitment to strengthen Indian National Congress.